 4.1 Word processing formats

 Preferred formats for the text and tables of your manuscript are Word DOC, RTF, XLS.
-LaTeX files are also accepted (Word DOC is preferred).
 The text should be double-spaced throughout and with a minimum of 1” for left and right hand margins and 1” at head and foot.
 Text should be standard 12 point.
-Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.
+A Word template is available on the Manuscript Submission Guidelines page of our Author Gateway.

 4.2 Artwork, figures, and other graphics

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines .

 4.3 Supplementary material

 This journal is able to host additional materials online (e.g. datasets, images, worksheets, etc.) alongside the full-text of the article.
 These will be subjected to peer-review in conjunction with the article.
 For more information, please refer to our guidelines on submitting supplementary files, which can be found within our Manuscript Submission Guidelines page.